schmidt-software/KeenWrite/docs/references.md

 * `[@type-name:label]` (reference)

 The `type-name` can be any alphanumeric value, starting with a letter.
-Type names user-defined categories for the item type.
+Type names are user-defined categories for the item type.
 Labels are user-defined identifiers that must be unique per item.

 Consider the following example: